200 MCQ on Education with answers.

 Answer: C

-171. Who believe that “Objects have a reality independent
+171. Who believes that “Objects have a reality

 Answer: B